Category

 The Peel Region Public Works department regularly maintains and repairs the water system to make sure you have a consistent supply of quality drinking water.
 Sometimes we must turn off your water supply while we do this work.

-Your water will be turned off on Tuesday, October 1st, from 9:00am to 5:00pm.
+Your water will be turned off on Wednesday, March 5th, 9:00am to 5:00pm.
 If we need to reschedule this work due to weather or other circumstances, we will let you know the new date and time.

 Property owner/manager responsibilities during a water interruption